Reference

 The North American standard

-For all four major US legacy carriers plus Air Canada and most Latin American airlines, the carry-on rule is:
+For US legacy carriers plus Air Canada and most Latin American airlines:

 - Weight: No published limit on most US carriers.
 Air Canada: 22 lb / 10 kg.